-5.1 Ford and Visteon will negotiate increases and decreases in prices of requests a Design Change, Visteon shall submit to the team a good faith estimate of the change in the price of the Component that would result from such Design the Design Change.
+5.1 Ford and Visteon will negotiate increases and decreases in prices of Components for Design Changes in good faith.
+When a Ford vehicle program team requests a Design Change, Visteon shall submit to the team a good faith estimate of the change in the price of the Component that would result from such Design Change, which estimate will be used by the program team to seek approval to make the Design Change.
 Promptly after submitting its estimate, Visteon shall provide documentation reasonably satisfactory to Ford to support the actual change to the price of the Component resulting from the Design Change.
-The actual change to the price to Ford for the Component resulting from the Design Change will be negotiated after approval is received from the program team, but will not exceed $% \left(1\right) =\left(1\right) \left(1\right)$ the original estimate of the change in price.

-Components for Design Changes in good faith.
-When a Ford vehicle program team $\$ for Design Changes, Visteon will provide all documentation reasonably requested by Ford to support quotes for price changes.
+The actual change to the price to Ford for the Component resulting from the Design Change will be negotiated after approval is received from the program team, but will not exceed the original estimate of the change in price.
+5.2 In support of good faith negotiation of changes to prices of Components for Design Changes, Visteon will provide all documentation reasonably requested by Ford to support quotes for price changes.
 In any event, Visteon shall provide at least as much supporting documentation as is provided by other similarly situated suppliers in connection with Design Changes.